archanaraj-m/k8s/teamstasks/apr28.md

 * Jobs have backoffLimit to limit number of restarts and activeDeadline seconds to limit timeperiod of execution.
 * For jobs restartPolicy cannot be Always as job will never finish,so we can give that mandatory for jobs.
 ![preview](../k8s_images/k8s16.png)
+* i can Give active deadline seconds 60 so the pod will be shown completed after 60s .
 ```
 # kubectl apply -f hellojob.yml
 # kubectl get jobs -w